mumuxi15/mumuxi15.github.io/_posts/2018-05-28-anime_recommender.md

 A tf-idf transformer is applied to the bag of words matrix that NMF must process with the TfidfVectorizer.

 #### Collaborative filtering

-Collaborative filtering is based on past interactions between users and ratings.

 TF-IDF (Term Frequency–Inverse Document Frequency)